ngraczykowski/iris-root/warehouse-api/README.md

-# Silent Eight Warehouse API
+# Warehouse API

+## Data API
+The purpose of this API is to collect Alerts and Matches processed by the system.